MicrosoftDocs/memdocs/sccm/osd/plan-design/planning-considerations-for-automating-tasks.md

  You can deploy a task sequence to destination computers that are in any Configuration Manager collection.
 This includes the **All Unknown Computers** collection that is used to deploy operating systems to unknown computers.
 However, you cannot deploy a task sequence to user collections.

 > [!IMPORTANT]
 >  Do not deploy task sequences that install operating systems to inappropriate collections, such as the **All Systems** collection.
 Be sure that the collection that you deploy the task sequence to contains only those computers where you want the operating system to be installed.
 To help prevent unwanted operating system deployment, you can manage deployment settings.
-For more information, see [Settings to manage high-risk deployments for System Center Configuration Manager](../../protect/understand/settings-to-manage-high-risk-deployments.md).
+For more information, see [Settings to manage high-risk deployments](../../protect/understand/settings-to-manage-high-risk-deployments.md).

  Each destination computer that receives the task sequence runs the task sequence according to the settings specified in the deployment.
 The task sequences itself does not contain associated files or programs.
 Any files that are referenced by a task sequence must already be present on the destination computer or reside on a distribution point that clients can access.
 In addition, the task sequence installs the packages that are referenced by programs, even if the program or package is already installed on the destination computer.